 History

-The church was most probably built in the years 1360-1380.
-Its founder could be a powerful Upper-Hungarian magnate of the first half of the fourteenth century, Zvolen zupan, Doncz.
-In the eighteenth century, a choir was built in the nave, and major reconstructions took place in the nineteenth century.
-In 1854, a tower was added, which was transformed in the year 1890 in the neo-gothic style.
-In the same year, most of the temple equipment was replaced.
+The church in Bodice (Hungarian Bodafalu) was probably built in the third quarter of the 14th century, or it could have been founded by a Hungarian magnate of the first half of the 14th century, Donch (Donč) zupan of Zvolen.
+In the 18th century, a music choir was built in the nave of the church.
+Larger reconstructions took place in the 19th century, when in 1854 a tower was added, which was transformed in 1890 in the neo-gothic style.
+In the same year, most of the church’s furnishings were replaced.

 Architecture